KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\common\paginate.py:39`

 **Description**:
-The `Paginate.next_num` method in the `Paginate` class is likely designed to calculate or retrieve the next page number in a pagination sequence, facilitating navigation through paginated data within the EeazyCRM application.
+The `Paginate.next_num` method in the `Paginate` class is likely used to determine the next page number in a pagination system.
+It is probably called by other methods or classes that handle page navigation in the EeazyCRM application.

 ---